pingfu/pingfu.github.io/_posts/2014-09-16-server-room-build-part-5.md

   <figcaption>Steel shelving for spares and equipment better suited to shelves than 19" cabinets, complete with the obligatory Cisco VoIP handset</figcaption>
 </figure>

-The steel shelving carries everything that doesn't earn a rack unit: cold-spare desktops, small appliances, a Mac mini, and a hot-swap Cisco VoIP phone ready to drop in if anyone's deskset fails.
+The steel shelving carries everything that doesn't earn a rack unit: cold-spare desktops, small appliances, a Mac mini, and a hot-swap Cisco VoIP phone ready to drop in if anyone's desk phone fails.

 <figure>
   <img src="/uploads/fitout/2014-09-16/6.jpg" alt="Spares organised so anything we need at 3am is in reach without unboxing">